Investing in creative video content has become a top priority for many brands around the world and its popularity doesn’t seem to be decreasing.

 However, what counts as a ‘view’ can vary depending on the platform you are advertising on.
 This can lead to misinformed conclusions on the success of your campaign.

+For most major platforms, a view can be counted after only a few short seconds.
 You can safely assume that your message was not conveyed in such a short amount of time or with only 50% of the ad showing on the screen.

 This can be a better metric to track if you have micro-content, but this isn’t ideal if you have video content that is 90 seconds or longer.